Digital Planet: Show format and topics

-Since 2016, the "Digital Planet Listeners" Facebook group has a running theme hashtagged #FlatDarkStanleyNet in which Gareth Mitchell's copy of Jamie Bartlett's The Dark Net containing a bookmark of Mitchell is passed around among listeners.
-It is based on the Flat Stanley Project.
+From 2016 to 2023, the "Digital Planet Listeners" Facebook group had a running theme hashtagged #FlatDarkStanleyNet in which Gareth Mitchell's copy of Jamie Bartlett's The Dark Net containing a bookmark (made by the illustrator Justine Rykiel) of Mitchell in his familiar checked shirt was passed around among listeners.
+It was based on the Flat Stanley Project.
+The bookmark and the book went around the world and were eventually returned to Mitchell.